CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ```
 #### Native integrations

-You can also loop over certain variables in a native integration.
+You can loop over certain variables in a native integration.
 Available modifiers are:
 * add filters using the "filter" attribute
 * order using the "orderby" attribute